 Kranjska Gora, Slovenia

-The ski resort at Kranjska Gora, Slovenia, boasts 30 kilometers of piste coverage, meaning you can really get your powder on.
+The ski resort at Kranjska Gora, Slovenia, boasts 30 kilometers of piste coverage, meaning you can get your powder on.
 There are also slope-side hotels if you never want to be far from the action.
 Plus, a daily pass is only €32.

 Must do: Wander through the nearby town for quaint cafés, bars, and beautiful historical structures!

-Practice safety in the mountains
+Practice Safety in the Mountains

 We believe everyone should wear a helmet.
 That means expert riders and especially beginners.
 Make sure your equipment is in good condition and technically sound.
 Here is our full ski and snowboard packing guide.

 - Always stay in control.